haotian2006/BrawlGuysDocs/src/Lib/Networking/NetworkUser.md

 ### toString()-> `String`
 `public`

-returns the string of the client in the format of "name | isLocal | uuid"
+returns the string of the client in the format of "name | isLocal | Short"